 All livestock will check with the veterinarian during pre-fair check-in and will remain at the fairgrounds, unless special permission is obtained from the Head Superintendent, Fair Board, and Extension Staff for temporary absence.
-Exception is: open class horses can leave fairgrounds after the Horse Show.
+Penalty is loss of premium.
+Exception is: open class horses can leave fair grounds after the Horse Show.
+Pets can leave after the Pets Show.

-CATTLE: Kansas is recognized as a Brucellosis free state, animals of Kansas origin are not required to be tested for brucellosis; any animal without this status must be tested; Kansas is also recognized as a Tuberculosis free state, cattle and goats originating in Kansas are not required to be tested for Tuberculosis
+CATTLE: Kansas is recognized as a Brucellosis free state, animals of Kansas origin are not required to be tested for brucellosis; any animal without this status must be tested; Kansas is also recognized as a Tuberculosis free state, cattle and goats originating in Kansas are not required to be tested for Tuberculosis.

-HORSE: All horses must have an official health certificate stating the animal is free of any contagious, communicable, or infectious diseases (issued within thirty (30) days of exhibit) and a VS 10-11 form indicating a negative EIA (Coggins) test within the previous 12 months.
+HORSE: All open class horses must have an official health certificate stating the animal is free of any contagious, communicable, or infectious diseases (issued within thirty (30) days of the exhibit).

-POULTRY: All poultry exhibits will be blood tested at the county fair this year on Thursday, July 6.
-2023 is a required year for testing for all counties in Post Rock District.
+POULTRY: All poultry exhibits are tested for pullorum on a rotating basis in Kansas.
+2024 is not a required year for testing in Post Rock District.